chadkluck/php-project-framework/README.md

 # Need inspiration?

-The following repositories were built on this framework:
+The following repositories were built using this framework:

 1. https://github.com/chadkluck/8ball-api
 2. https://github.com/USTLibraries/exlibris-api-example